Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-II.md

 <p><span>Photo by <a href="https://unsplash.com/@yanphotobook?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Yannis H</a> on <a href="https://unsplash.com/s/photos/teaching?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></p>
 </center>

 In the second part of machine learning series, we will discuss the most common concepts in machine learning.
-Let's start.

 When designing features or algorithms for learning features, our goal is to separate the **factors of variation** that explain the observed data.

 **Features** are the components in our dataset which helps in building ML Algorithm.
-There are different types features like Categorical, Numerical, Ordinal etc. So before applying algorithm on a dataset, we need to convert the dataset into a format, which is consumable by algorithm.
+There are different types of features like Categorical, Numerical, Ordinal etc. So before applying algorithm on a dataset, we need to convert the dataset into a format, which is consumable by an algorithm.
 For instance, we can handle categorical value, by converting it into an one-hot encoding, similar to mapping category to numeric value.

 <center>
 <img src="{{site.url}}/assets/images/ml/ml_things.jpg"  style="zoom: 5%  background-color:#DCDCDC;" width="80%" height=auto/><br>